 - In general, I am interested in why some behaviour change interventions are successful and other are not.
 Understanding these processes better helps us create both better theories and practical interventions.

 - My long-time passion has been to understand people’s active engagement in managing their own behaviour change and motivation (see e.g. Hankonen et al. 2015; Hankonen, 2018).
 Some interventions rely on active engagement of the target participants: For example, they are expected to actively use some taught skills (e.g. self-monitor or mentally rehearse the intended behaviour).

 - Research on what people can do to manage their own behaviour and motivation is scattered in many domains.
 My team has drawn these concepts together to help clarity of theorising in the future.
-This conceptual work is currently under review in Nature Human Behaviour.
+This conceptual work is was published in Nature Human Behaviour last year.

 - People do not always use the behaviour change techniques that would help them.
 We also attempt to understand what techniques or skills people take up and use, and why.

 - Motivation is a social psychological phenomenon in that social environments can play a role in nurturing or thwarting it.
 One of my research lines examines how professionals such as PE teachers or health care personnel can change their interpersonal behaviour, in order to better support others’ high quality motivation.